sanjayathreya/CHET/README.md

 ### Step 3: Training

 - train.py also has the type of model to be used i.e. base-model, ablation1, ablation2
-- Change the code to select an appropriate model
+- Change the code to select an appropriate model or **all models for if we need to run ablation studies**
 - Run the following command
   ```
   %cd /content/CHET/src/